tonton-golio/computational_physics/assets/quantum_optics/text/topic1.md

 # __2.1 Quantization of Single Mode Field__
 #### Motivation
 Let's start our quantization of electromagnetic waves.
 What are we gonna quantize?
-Of cousrse, as you know, it is **energy**.
+Of course, as you know, it is **energy**.
 #### Situation
 Imagine a three-dimensional box and there are perfectly conducting walls at
 $z=0$ and $z=L$.